-- Parents or caregivers only to visit. - Only one parent or caregiver can be present at a time, except during a handover period where two parents may be present for no more than two hours. - No tamariki, including brothers and sisters under 14 years are allowed to visit.
+- Parents or caregivers only to visit. - Only one parent or caregiver can be present at a time, except during a handover period where two parents may be present for no more than two hours. - No tamariki, including brothers and sisters under 14 years are allowed to visit except for compassionate exceptions.